 When I’m watching my favorite American series there are always scenes that involve Hispanic characters speaking in their native language.
 I often find myself repeating them until I fully understand.
 Sometimes it happens instantly but other times repetition is needed.

 Same thing with the news.
-When my mom is watching the news in my room I’m somewhere there doing my works.
+When my mom is watching the news in my room I’m somewhere there doing my work.
 Even when I didn’t actually see the news if I hear someone speaking in Spanish (usually international news) that alone is enough to perk up my ears.

 The first thing I do is identify the accent while my brain is doing its job.
 Of course, I couldn’t catch all because they speak freaking fast but I get the gist.